mcoria/chesstango/README.md

 Builder pattern has been implemented with different participant classes
 - Builder: ChessBuilder class declares the interface.
 - Concrete Builders
-	-ASCIIOutput, the result is retrived with method xXX -FENCoder, the result is retrived with method XX -ChessBuilderParts
+  * ASCIIOutput, the result is retrived with method xXX
+  * FENCoder, the result is retrived with method XX
-	-ChessBuilderBoard
-	-ChessBuilderGame
+  * ChessBuilderParts
+  * ChessBuilderBoard
+  * ChessBuilderGame
 - Director: Board.constructBoardRepresentation() is the director method

 Decorator pattern can be found at moveexecutors package.
 MoveDecorator is an abstract class that declares a reference to concrete componenets being decoreted.